Dalal1983/imageTalk/README.md

 This example is based on the research finding [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555) of Oriol Vinyals and so on.
 They proposed a method for automatic depiction of images by combining image characteristic extraction with Istm.

-##Model interpretation
+## Model interpretation
 This model is made up of two parts:
 1. Part 1 is about image characteristic extraction.
 This part can use the well-trained image characteristic extraction model shared on the network for simplification of the training iterative time.
-The image characteristic extraction model used in this example is [vgg16 model] (http://www.robots.ox.ac.uk/%7Evgg/research/very_deep/).
+The image characteristic extraction model used in this example is [vgg16 model](http://www.robots.ox.ac.uk/%7Evgg/research/very_deep/).
 2. Part 2 is about a basic sequence model, which uses the Istm structure for prediction of the word sequence.

 Please refer to [Show and Tell: A Neural Image Caption Generator](https://arxiv.org/abs/1411.4555) for details.

-###1.
-Tasks
+### 1. Tasks
 **Tasks are shown as below: **

 <p align="center">